dechamps/yabe/CodeExamples/Readme.txt

 Wheather2_to_Bacnet
-	A windows service application (or console) able to get back Weather2 data (http://www.myweather2.com/), and provides it on Bacnet.
+	A windows service application (or console) able to get back WeatherUnlock data (http://www.weatherunlocked.com), and provides it on Bacnet.
 	See comments in Readme file in the application directory and look at Wheather2config.reg file for configuration.